TheYoanel/Cybersecurity-Firewall/README.md

 ## Disclaimer

 This firewall is for educational purposes.
-While it implements several security features, it should not be the sole security measure in a production environment.
 ```
 Feel free to modify any sections to better match your specific implementation or add additional details as needed.